ibm-cloud-docs/schematics/workspace-setup.md

 1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that you want to delete.

-   Verify that you want to remove all the resources from your workspace before deleting the workspace.
+   Verify that you want to remove all the {{site.data.keyword.cloud_notm}} resource, see the [removing your resources](/docs/schematics?topic=schematics-manage-lifecycle#destroy-resources).
+Then, you need to validate that the resources are actually destroyed  or deselected for deleting the workspace.
    {: note}

 2. Select the workspace that you want to delete.
 3. Click **Delete** button.
 4. Select the **Delete workspace** option.